stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

-title: Common Variables
+title: Common variables
 summary: Some of the common variables and methods your templates can use, including Menu, SiteConfig, and more.

-# Common Variables
+# Common variables

 The page below describes a few of common variables and methods you'll see in a SilverStripe template.
 This is not an exhaustive list.
 From your template you can call any method, database field, or relation on the object which is